Billl-11/CNN-Horse-vs-Human-Classifier/README.md

 ## Introduction

 The objective of this project is to implement a Convolutional Neural Network (CNN) model for classifying images of horses and humans.
 CNNs are a popular deep learning architecture for image classification tasks as they can effectively capture spatial hierarchies and patterns in images.
+In addition to the custom CNN architecture, this project incorporates transfer learning from the InceptionV3 model, allowing us to compare the performance of both approaches.

 ## CNN Model Architecture